 Opening the fridge at 6 p.m. with no plan is a reliable way to make cooking feel stressful.
 Decision fatigue sets in before you've lifted a knife.

 You don't need a color-coded spreadsheet.
 A loose list of five dinners written on Sunday morning removes that daily friction.
-Americans who cook spend an average of about 53 minutes per day on food preparation — a short Sunday planning session can make that daily time feel far less draining.
+Americans who cook spend an average of about 53 minutes per day on food preparation - and a short Sunday session makes that near-hour feel far less draining.

 A simple weekly rhythm might look like: